 Where she wants to end up

 “I’m very interested in learning more about energy systems and electricity,” she says.
 “I’d love to have a job where I can help design and develop new energy technology and power systems.
 I think it would be cool to design more efficient ways of generating and distributing electricity.
 One example would be researching and developing solar panels that have a higher storage capacity.”

 However, she not only wants to be efficient generating power, she wants to be equally efficient spending money.
 She’s going to start her college career in community college.

 “Community college is way less expensive, and colleges actually like transfer students, because they have already proven they are successful in college,” says Kiva, sounding far wiser than her 17 years.
 “In the end, it doesn’t matter where you spend your first two years, you’ll still get your degree from whatever Big Name University you transfer to — and you’ll save a boatload of money.”

-That attitude, as well as her actions, is why Kiva won the Debt.com scholarship on her second try.
+That attitude, as well as her actions, is why Kiva became a Debt.com scholarship winner on her second try.
 If you want to take her advice and “apply, apply, apply,” the next round of our scholarship opens today.
 Learn more and give it a shot.

 Article last modified on July 12, 2017.
 Published by Debt.com, LLC .